emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 It is REQUIRED that anonymous
-cipher suites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle and dictionary attacks.
+cipher suites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner method provides mutual authentication, key generation, and resistance to on-path and dictionary attacks.
 TLS cipher suites that do not provide confidentiality MUST NOT be used.
 During the TEAP Phase 1, the TEAP endpoints MAY negotiate TLS compression.
 During TLS tunnel establishment, TLS extensions MAY be used.
 For